Too often, cybersecurity is focused on technology and framed as a choice between two extremes.

 No wonder many executives are (begrudgingly) walking away from the decision entirely and letting IT handle (or mishandle) cyber risk mitigation.

 If you are wondering why no middle ground exists, you’re not alone.
-We used to wonder the same thing – that’s why our Founder and CEO, Kip Boyle, invented the Cybersecurity Executive Toolkit, built a business around it, and wrote a book about it.
+We used to wonder the same thing – that’s why our Founder and CEO, Kip Boyle, invented the Cybersecurity Executive Toolkit, built a service around it, and wrote a book about it.